 I am happy to work with trainees.

-I offer therapy between 8.00 am – 8.00 pm inclusively and prefer to work on Tuesdays, Wednesdays and Thursdays only.
-However, if these days are not possible for you, don't be put off I can sometimes accommodate you.
+I offer therapy between 8.00 am – 8.00 pm inclusively and prefer to work on Tuesdays and Wednesdays only.
+However, if these days are not possible for you, don't be put off as I can sometimes accommodate you.